-Whether you're in the mood to tuck in by the fire with a rug over your knees and enjoy a hearty feast or plonk yourself in front of the TV for you favourite sporting match, our round-up of Adelaide's best pubs have got you covered for whatever you may be in the mood for.
+Whether you're in the mood to tuck in by the fire with a rug over your knees, enjoy a light and healthy meal with a spritz in the sun, or plonk yourself in front of the TV for your favourite sporting match, our round-up of Adelaide's best pubs have got you covered.

-A sign hanging off the balcony states that this is Uraidla's worst pub and brings in intrigued patrons eager to find out just what Uraidla's worst pub has to offer.
-Inside however they will find a quirky and cosy pub known for it's mouth watering food menu and extensive craft beer selection.
+A sign hanging off the balcony states that this is Uraidla's worst pub and brings in intrigued patrons eager to find out just what they will discover.
+Inside, however, they will find a quirky and cosy pub known for its mouth watering food menu and extensive craft beer selection.
 The perfect hang out in winter, perch yourself next to a fire place and spend the afternoon sipping away, or if you're feeling a little fancy, ask for a tour of their tank cellar and take your time wining and browsing through their extensive and fancy wine collections that can be drank on site.

 1198 Greenhill Road, Uraidla

-As the name states, this scenic hotel sits perched a top Adelaide in the lush suburb of Norton Summit.
+As the name suggests, this scenic hotel sits perched atop Adelaide in the lush suburb of Norton Summit.
 Nestled amid the rich tapestry of South Australian gum trees, wineries and local flora and fauna this friendly watering hole is a fan favourite among locals.
-Their swoon worthy location is topped off by a crafty wine and beer list and an intriguing food menu boasting local produce.
+Their swoon-worthy location is topped off by a crafty wine and beer list and an intriguing food menu boasting local produce.

 Old Norton Summit Road, Norton Summit

-There's something for everyone at this charming pub in Adelaide's West End, serves up heritage and history in a funky vibrant setting.
-Slinging locally brewed beers by night and fresh brewed coffee from their coffee window on Fenn Place by day, this really isn't just your classic pub.
+There's something for everyone at this charming pub in Adelaide's West End, which serves up heritage and history in a funky vibrant setting.
+Slinging locally brewed beers by night and freshly brewed coffee from their coffee window on Fenn Place by day, this really isn't just your classic pub.
 Their outdoor beer garden hosts an epic lineup of live music acts and their vibrant atmosphere brings people back time and time again.
-Oh and their menu, packed full of fresh dishes with a modern Australian twist is just an added bonus right..
+Oh! and their menu, packed full of fresh dishes with a modern Australian twist is just an added bonus, right?

 208 Hindley St, Adelaide

-The Bath really is the Gin to our Tonic.
-This bright and inviting pub in the heart of Norwood will have you feeling like you have stepped away from Norwood and into a beach side bar.
-This airy venue is home to a pretty epic outdoor beef garden, that fills up with Friday night drinkers during summer and sport fanatics during winter.
-Their tasty menu features all the pub classics, however if you're in the mood for something more you can order from neighbouring Base Bar, or pop past on a Thursday night and be treated to a $17.90 pint and parmy, that sounds pretty good to us.
+The Bath really is the gin to our tonic.
+This bright and inviting pub in the heart of Norwood will have you feeling like you have stepped away from Norwood and into a beach-side bar.
+This airy venue is home to a pretty epic outdoor beer garden, that fills up with Friday night drinkers during summer and sport fanatics during winter.
+Their tasty menu features all the pub classics, however if you're in the mood for something more you can order from neighbouring Base Bar, or pop past on a Thursday night and be treated to a $22.90 schnitzel special with a house beer or wine, that sounds pretty good to us.

 232 The Parade, Norwood

-This pub tucked away on Kermode Street in North Adelaide just oozes heritage, sitting in it's original facade since 1838.
-Stylish open brick coupled with touches of marble make it hard to believe this is just another pub, and their award winning menu has not gone unnoticed by Adelaide locals.
-A popular watering hole during all sporting seasons see this humble pub brimming every weekend, with just a mere 30 second walk from Adelaide Oval.
+Tucked away on Kermode Street, this pub in North Adelaide just oozes heritage, sitting in its original facade since 1838.
+Stylish open brick coupled with touches of marble make it hard to believe this is just another pub, and their award-winning menu has not gone unnoticed by Adelaide locals.
+A popular watering hole during all sporting seasons, this humble pub is situated a mere 30 second walk from Adelaide Oval.

 117 Kermode Street, North Adelaide